Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Combination Sleepers

-Combination sleepers do well with mattresses that have more bounce.
-If you’re moving around at night, you won’t want to feel “stuck” in the layers.
-For this reason, the bouncier latex mattress might be your best bet if you’re a combination sleeper.
+Combination sleepers do well with mattresses that have more bounce so they don’t feel stuck trying to move around at night.
+The bouncier latex mattress might be your best bet if you’re a combination sleeper.
 You may also consider a hybrid mattress with a latex comfort layer, rather than memory foam on top for added responsiveness.

 Frequently Asked Questions